New Insights on Target Speaker Extraction: Speaker Separation and Extraction Systems

 \subsubsection{Audio-based \ac{SE} (\SEA{})}

-A reference speech signal from the target speaker can be used as auxiliary information to guide the extraction system towards that speaker.
-Typical \SEA{} methods realize this process by mapping the reference speech signal to a speaker embedding vector that encodes the voice characteristics of the target speaker.
-The well-known speaker representations developed for speaker recognition, such as \mbox{i-vector} \cite{dehak2010front} or \mbox{d-vector} \cite{wan2018generalized}, have been employed in \ac{SE} in \cite{vzmolikova2019speakerbeam} and \cite{wang2018voicefilter}.
-Alternatively, speaker representations can also be obtained via an auxiliary \ac{DNN} that is jointly optimized with the extraction system \cite{vzmolikova2019speakerbeam, Delcroix2020}.
-We adopt the latter approach in this study.
+A reference speech signal from the target speaker {is} used as auxiliary information to guide the extraction system.
+Typical \SEA{} methods realize this process by mapping the reference speech signal to an embedding vector that encodes the voice characteristics of the target speaker.
+The well-known speaker representations developed for speaker recognition, such as \mbox{i-vector}~\cite{dehak2010front} and \mbox{d-vector}~\cite{wan2018generalized}, have been employed in \ac{SE} in \cite{vzmolikova2019speakerbeam} and \cite{wang2018voicefilter}.
+Alternatively, speaker representations can also be learned via an auxiliary \ac{DNN} jointly optimized with the extraction system \cite{vzmolikova2019speakerbeam, Delcroix2020}.

+In this study, we adopt the end-to-end approach of training the auxiliary network jointly with the extraction network.
 The first block in the auxiliary network is an audio encoder $\mathcal{E}_a$ (similar to $\mathcal{E}$ in (\ref{encoder_audio})), i.e.,